alpynepyano/flying_django/README.md

 ### Django/Python Website Tutorials

-A Tutorial for scientists and engineers with some experinces in Python programming but no experiences in web design and web programming
+A Tutorial for scientists and engineers with some experiences in Python programming but no experiences in web design and web programming